 - PPP funds will be used to retain employees and maintain payroll

-- PPP funds will be used to make mortgage, rent, and utility payments
+- PPP funds will be used to make mortgage interest, rent, and utility payments

-- No more than 25% of the forgiven amount will be for non-payroll costs
+- They understand that no more than 40% of the forgiven amount will be for non-payroll costs

 - Their tax documents are identical to those submitted to the IRS